 Teaching can be a rewarding profession, but it typically isn’t a high-paying one.
-If you’re a teacher, it won’t surprise you to learn that 58% of public school teachers earn supplemental income from side jobs.
+If you’re a teacher, it won’t surprise you to learn that 17.1% of teachers earn supplemental income from side jobs, according to a study by the Learning Policy Institute.
 The challenge is landing a gig that pays enough to make it worth your time and effort.

 Not only do those positions exist, these days they can often be done online and on your own schedule.
 Read on for a look at some of the best-paying options for teachers looking for a side job in 2024.